libitx/txbox/README.md

 ## Usage

+For detailed examples, refer to the [full documentation](https://hexdocs.pm/txbox).

 Once up an running, using Txbox is simple.
 The `Txbox` modules provides three functions for creating and finding transactions: `set/2`, `get/2`, and `all/2`.

 To add a transaction to Txbox, the minimum required is to give a `txid`.